angelo-v/wordpress-backup/README.md

 *Step 1*: Create and run a backup container linked to your WordPress and MySQL containers

-`docker run --name backup-my-blog --volumes-from=your-WordPress-container --link=your-MySQL-container:MySQL -d aveltens/wp-backup`
+`docker run --name backup-my-blog --volumes-from=your-wordpress-container --link=your-mysql-container:mysql -d aveltens/wp-backup`

 Replace the following values according to your system:

-`your-word-press-container`: The name of the Docker container hosting your blog
+`your-wordpress-container`: The name of the Docker container hosting your blog
-`your-MySQL-container`: The name of the Docker container hosting your blogs MySQL database
+`your-mysql-container`: The name of the Docker container hosting your blogs MySQL database

 *Step 2*: Backup your blog